sbjo-prog/test/README.md

    Our application is usable on smartphone or on your computer.

-   If you want use the computer version you will need to install node to do that you can use the site of node https://nodejs.org/en/ and download all the packages or you can use a package manager.
+   If you want use the computer version you will need to install node, to do that you can use the site of node https://nodejs.org/en/ and download all the packages or you can use a package manager.